Sequence model Add/remove

 See

-If you or your participants can not see, the method could be performed orally as long as you either record it or make someone else write it down ensuring that the data will not get lost.
+If participants can not see, the method could be performed orally as long as the facilitator or other group members either record it or make someone else write it down ensuring that the data will not get lost.
 It should be saved in a way that is easy to access from time to time.

 Focus